 As with joints elsewhere in the body, intervertebral discs are prone to age-related wear and tear, known as arthritis.
 They can also be damaged by trauma or excessive loading.
 In either case, weakening or rupture of the tough annulus fibrosis can allow pieces of soft pulposis to push out, or herniate, resulting in a herniated disc.

 The incidence of a herniated disc is about 5 to 20 cases per 1000 adults annually and is most common in people in their third to the fifth decade of life, with a male to female ratio of 2:1.

-The dedicated surgical and non-surgical team at Centers for Neurosurgery, Spine, and Orthopedics (CNSO) understands how back problems can impact daily life.
-By working with recognized board-certified neurosurgeons, non-surgical physicians, physiatrists, rehabilitation specialists and certified physical therapists, patients will receive comprehensive and coordinated care, so they can resume a healthy, less painful lifestyle free from disability.
-CNSO offers multiple convenient locations spanning from Passaic County to Morris County and nearby towns including Clifton, Jersey City, and Parsippany, NJ.
-Northern NJ patients can learn more about effectively treating sciatic nerve pain by contacting the doctors at CNSO today.
+The dedicated team at Centers for Neurosurgery, Spine, and Orthopedics (CNSO) understands how neck and back problems can impact your daily life.
+By working with this team of renowned, board-certified neurosurgeons, orthopedic surgeons, non-surgical physicians, physiatrists, rehabilitation specialists, and certified physical therapists, you will receive comprehensive and coordinated care, so you can quickly resume a healthy, less painful lifestyle free from disability.
+CNSO offers multiple convenient locations spanning across northern New Jersey, including offices in Bergen, Passaic, Morris, Essex, Hudson, and Sussex Counties.
+Northern NJ patients can learn more about effectively treating herniated by contacting the providers at CNSO today.